Last Updated on September 26, 2022 by MarcyPro

 Assisted pull up and chin up

-If you are new to pull ups we recommend trying to master the chin up first.
+If you are new to shoulder / back exercises we recommend trying to master the chin up first.
 It is essentially the same movement as a standard pull up; the only difference is that your palms are facing toward you rather than away from you.
 This movement will offer a similar effect as biceps curls but without all the weightlifting equipment.
 Here’s how to do it:

 - Position your hands slightly wider than shoulder-width apart